ryan4yin/nix-config/home/base/desktop/gpg/README.md

    (9) ECC (sign and encrypt) *default*
   (10) ECC (sign only)
   (14) Existing key from card
 Your selection?
+9
 Please select which elliptic curve you want:
    (1) Curve 25519 *default*
    (4) NIST P-384
    (6) Brainpool P-256
 Your selection?
+1
 Please specify how long the key should be valid.
          0 = key does not expire
       <n>  = key expires in n days
       <n>w = key expires in n weeks
       <n>m = key expires in n months
       <n>y = key expires in n years
 Key is valid for?
-(0)
+(0) 20y
-Key expires at 一  1/29 13:50:14 2024 CST
-Is this correct? (y/N)
-Key is valid for?
-(0)
 Key expires at 一  1/ 4 13:50:31 2044 CST
-Is this correct? (y/N)
+Is this correct? (y/N) y

 GnuPG needs to construct a user ID to identify your key.